gordonwoodhull/quarto-light-dark-experiments/README.md

 :::
 ```

-at the Pandoc markdown level.
+when it is emitted as Pandoc markdown.

 Also we have the restriction that without changing the Jupyter engine, there is no way to emit any structural elements, e.g. fenced divs, _around_ a plot output.